hyperledger-archives/indy-sdk/wrappers/sbca-python-wrapper/README.md

         pass
 ```

-## Benefits of this Wrapper
+## Pros of this Wrapper
 *   No or less redundant Code than the current wrapper
 *   Actual dict/list returns instead of strings
 *   Easy to implement new Commands from Libindy

-## Downsides of this Wrapper
+## Cons of this Wrapper
 *   Need of a deep understanding of Python 3+ to maintain
 *   No Tests and minimal documentation

 ## Last Words
-We dont expect that our wrapper will replace the current one.
-But we hope that you guys can maybe take some points and merge / implement them.
-0
+We don't expect that our wrapper will replace the current one.
+But we hope that you guys can maybe take some points and merge/implement them into the current one.
+From our view, Hyperledger Indy has a lot of potential becoming something big soon. <br />
+We are looking forward to the upcoming Updates and a decentral future.

+Best Regards
 ##  Authors
 **Lead Development**
 *   Roth Jeremy ([Skilletpan](https://github.com/Skilletpan))